lebpac/lebpac.github.io/fundraising.md

 ## Help us reach our goal

-Our goal is to raise funds to continue supporting these and other school-wide initiatives.
+Our goal is to raise {{ page.goal }} to continue supporting these and other school-wide initiatives.
 Every contribution, big or small, makes a difference.

 {% capture donate_link %}{% link donate.html %}{% endcapture %}
 {% include link.html link=donate_link text="❤️ Help fund a better school experience" %}